Matt Purciel Photography Logo

 Desert gold wildflower detail in Death Valley superbloom 2026

-Past-peak bloom due to hot weather and high winds; low-elevation flowers (sand verbena, desert gold, phacelia) setting seed after superbloom (yellow/purple hillsides); higher elevations blooming April-June (flowers in clusters between shrubs, not hillsides).
+The low-elevation superbloom (best since 2016) is now past peak.
+Due to hot weather and high winds, low-elevation flowers (sand verbena, desert gold, phacelia) are fading fast and setting seed.
+Higher elevations are beginning to bloom and will continue through April-June (flowers in clusters between shrubs, not massive hillsides of color).

 Superbloom Season & Viewing

-February-April, peaking February-March in wet years with cool temperatures.
+February-April for low elevations, peaking February-March in wet years with cool temperatures.
+Higher elevations bloom April-June.
 Vast desert patches of sand verbena, desert gold, phacelia and more ideal for capturing rare, ephemeral color in photography.
 See one of my favorite superbloom shots.

 2026 Bloom Factors